 ZenUI SafeGuard Feature.

 ZenUI Easy Mode.

 ZenUI Kids Mode.

 The ZenUI 5 brought in nice-looking icons and a number of useful features intended for optimization including a mobile manager that covers boosting applications and battery efficiency.
-The ASUS ZenFone 5Q also has the OptiFlex 3.0 that offloads unused apps from the device’s memory.
+The ASUS ZenFone 5Q also has the OptiFlex 3.0 that keeps recently used apps suspended in memory for faster loading times.